nuodb/nuodb-cp-docs/content/docs/getting-started/connect-dbaas.md

 For more information, see [User Management and Access Control]({{< ref "../administration/user-management.md" >}}).
 {{< /callout >}}

-If Nginx TLS certificate in not signed by public CA, `nuodb-cp` must configured to trust it.
+If the Nginx TLS certificate is not signed by a public CA, configure `nuodb-cp` to trust it.

 ```sh
 kubectl get secret ingress-nginx-default-cert -n nginx -o jsonpath='{.data.ca\.crt}' | base64 -d > /tmp/ingress.pem